What does a City Councilmember do? Check out this video Short of my first Year.

 Doing the work.
 Listening to neighbors.
 Delivering results for Paso Robles.

-As your Paso Robles City Councilmember representing District 1, I focus on local issues that affect the quality of life in Paso Robles — affordable housing for all income levels; parks and community spaces; economic diversity and job; pedestrian and traffic safety, and helping residents navigate city government.
+As your Paso Robles City Councilmember representing District 1, I focus on local issues that affect the quality of life in Paso Robles — affordable housing for all income levels; parks and community spaces; jobs and economic diversity; pedestrian and traffic safety; and helping residents navigate city government.
 Here I highlight community concerns I’ve helped elevate, initiatives I’ve supported, and results achieved through persistence, collaboration, and public education and engagement.

 Results: What This Work Looks Like